 Then, click on Add New to start a new automation sequence.

-This is how the automation canvas would look like:
+This is what the automation canvas would look like:

 Add an event and get designing your automation.

 The event defines the action taken by the users.

 There is a range of event options available to you:

 And many more.

 Choose the option of Order Created from the options provided.